78-t0b1/NLPstudy/README.md

 - **Objective**: Understand the basics of machine translation and implement simple models.
 - **Tasks**:
   - Implement a basic machine translation model using Seq2Seq.
-  - Explore advanced models like Transformer for translation.
+  - Explore advanced models like Transformers for translation.
 - **Resources**: [Machine Translation](https://example.com/machine-translation)
 - **LinkedIn Post Idea**: "Exploring machine translation techniques to break language barriers.
 It's amazing to see how far we've come with translation technology! #MachineTranslation #NLP"

 ### Day 5-6: Topic Modeling
-- **Objective**: Study LDA, LSI, and implement topic modeling.
+- **Objective**: Study LDA, and LSI, and implement topic modeling.
 - **Tasks**:
   - Implement LDA and LSI using Gensim.
   - Analyze topics in a large text corpus.